What is the title of the degree?

 Master of Science in Criminal Justice Administration

 What is the total number of credit hours required, and how long will it take to complete the program?

 The 30 credits needed to earn the M.S. degree can be completed in three semesters (one calendar year).

 The majority of our students enroll on a full-time basis, but part-time attendance is permitted upon approval by the program director.
 Part-time students will not be able to complete the program in one year.

 What grade must I maintain in the program?

 A minimum of a B average (3.0 grade point average).

 Some of the classes run in the traditional 15-week format while others run in seven-week sessions.
 Students attend classes as a cohort on Saturdays and take a full-time load of nine to 12 credits per semester.
 This format allows students to complete their master’s degree in only three semesters.

 Where/when are classes held?
 Are they offered during the week?

-All classes are held at our downtown campus on Saturdays only.
+All classes are held at our Downtown Pittsburgh campus on Saturdays only.
 Since our program is tailored to working adults, Saturday classes are our preferred method of delivery.
-Classes are held in the fall, spring, and summer semesters.
+Classes are held in the fall, spring and summer semesters.